fpc/FPCBuild/install/doc/readme.txt

 * Quick start - Mac OS X/Darwin
 ****************************************************************************

+Xcode must be installed before FPC is installed.
+In case of Xcode 4.3 and later, additionally install the "Command Line Tools" by going to "Preferences" and then "Downloads".

 There are two methods to install Free Pascal for Mac OS X.

 1) Download and install the Mac OS X package (fpc-2.6.0.powerpc-macosx.dmg)